The best theme parks in the UK and Ireland

 William Shakespeare’s birthplace in Stratford-upon-Avon in Warwickshire brings in 10 million visitors each year.
 Wandering around the thatched roofs and timber clad buildings you could be in the middle of one of his sonnets.
 Enjoy the restored Tudor rooms and live presentations from engaging Shakespearean characters.
 The first theatres were built in London in the 17th century; the most famous being The Globe, which was partly owned by William Shakespeare.
 The original theatre burnt down in 1613 and was immediately rebuilt, but closed by the Puritans in 1642.
 In the 1990s a new Globe Theatre was built not far from the original theatre and today it thrives with regular productions of Shakespeare plays.

 London Zoo is the world’s oldest scientific zoo, it opened in 1828 and still operates to this day.
 You can also find brilliant zoos in Edinburgh, Belfast, and Pembrokeshire and all over the UK and Ireland.
+Read our blog on the best zoos in the UK and Ireland.

 From the rebellious punk style of the 60s lead by Vivienne Westwood to the ethically conscious Stella McCartney of today, British designers have been at the forefront of global fashion for many years.
 Our supermodels have graced international runways and British brands have become household names; from Burberry and Alexander McQueen to Paul Smith and Alice Temperely – British fashion is up there with the best.